Gravitron420/explore/.github/PULL_REQUEST_TEMPLATE.md

 ### Which change are you proposing?

+  - [ y
-  - [ ] Suggesting edits to an existing topic or collection
+  ] Suggesting edits to an existing topic or collection
   - [ ] Curating a new topic or collection
   - [ ] Something that does not neatly fit into the binary options above